 Breast reconstruction is not a one-size-fits-all type of surgical procedure.
 Each woman has her own unique treatment plan tailored for her specific needs.
 Dr. Snyder will help you select the right treatment plan based on your body shape, general health, medical history, and aesthetic goals.
 We will also discuss with your general surgeon if you will qualify for a nipple-sparring mastectomy or if you will have a bilateral reconstruction procedure.

 We take great pride in educating our patients on how to care for their reconstructed breast after they leave the hospital to recover.
 The amount of your recovery time will depend on what type of breast reconstruction you have and your overall health.
 We would like to see you 7 days after your discharge for a follow-up appointment.
 At home, you will need to have a caregiver who can help you with personal hygiene, dressing, managing your drains, assisting with incision care, and much more until you are able to do it yourself.
 Heavy lifting (more than 10 lbs.) is prohibited until cleared by Dr. Snyder.
 The most important things to look for during recovery are signs of infection, high fever, and incisions that are warm or sensitive to the touch.
 If you experience any of these symptoms or the pain medication is not working for you, please call our office to be seen.

-Recovery periods are dependent on what type of reconstruction you have at Breast and Body Center of Austin.
+Recovery periods are dependent on what type of reconstruction you have at Snyder Plastic Surgery at The Breast and Body Center.
 Keep in mind that it may take weeks or months to recover as this can be a very slow healing process.
 We will be here to help you every step of the way.